CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 ## How to Copy Shorthand

-Reading well-written shorthand is the fastest way to learn how the building blocks go together, but copying it is the only way to learn how to write them.
-Copying can also help with building hand speed and endurance, but those will come later.
+zzz needs reorganizing

+> Approximately a week of slow copying and slow dictation until the last initial diffuse movements have disappeared or are under control [before working on speed].
+(Leslie, Methods, p363)

+Some teachers say copying shorthand is a waste of time.
+If you slowly copy the shapes, without thinking of the words, then it will be.

+Copy, without taking dictation, until your hand is somewhat stable and you can write common words smoothly.
+Vary the speed, but spend most of your time writing quickly.

+Modern books say to start dictation from prepared material within a few days of starting to copy, and to build a bit of speed early.
+After you are comfortable, time your writing.
+Try to reach 40-50wpm.
+Strangely enough, many shorthands are actually easier to write fast.
+Faster writing also prevents the habit of going too slowly.
+Going too quickly, however, creates other problems.

+Older books vary about how long to copy, often determined by how much material they were willing to write and pay to have printed.
+Leslie, author of the Gregg Functional Method, found copying shorthand immediately or delaying for about 20 class periods (half the theory) worked best.
+An intermediate approach was less effective.
+(Leslie, Methods, p55)

+Begin the session by warming up your hand, if you haven't already, by writing longhand for a few minutes.
+Use penmanship exercises from your system, or one similar, if you know of any.

+The first time you write a word, say the letters as you write them -- but only the first time you write the word, and again when you need to remember how to write it.
+When you can, think of letter groups and entire syllables, not individual letters.

+First read the entire passage as before.
+Then read a full sentence.
+Then read and remember a few words at a time and write them.
+Continue

 Your first few hours writing will be erratic, no matter how much well-written shorthand you read first.
 That is normal while your hand learns the new shapes.
 If your brain already knows hundreds of outlines, your hand will improve rapidly.
 If it does not, then your hand may not know what to do.

-Some teachers say copying shorthand is a waste of time.
-If you simply copy the shapes, without thinking of the words, it will be.
-First read the entire passage as before.
-Then read a full sentence, then remember a few words at a time and write them.
-Think of the words, not the images.
-Repeat as needed.

-Begin the session by warming up your hand, if you haven't already, by writing for five minutes.
-Use penmanship exercises from your system, or one similar.
-[Pratt's Easy Intro to Dictations, without a sound file](https://www.reddit.com/r/shorthand/comments/1m1gsj5/i_thought_i_was_getting_the_hang_of_shorthand/) also works well for warming up.
+After you are used to copying shorthand, try [Pratt's Easy Intro to Dictations](https://www.reddit.com/r/shorthand/comments/1m1gsj5/i_thought_i_was_getting_the_hang_of_shorthand/), without a sound file.
 Start slow -- and relaxed! -- and build speed as your hand warms up.

-zzzref

 If you do not have good shorthand to copy, you will have to make your own.
 Be extra careful checking it.

-Then copy four times using the Four Column Method (below) or Pratt's Easy Intro to Dictations.

-Be gentle with yourself.
-It may take several weeks for what Leslie calls the "initial diffuse movements" to settle down.
-This is a normal part of learning new movements.
-Repeat each piece no more than a dozen times.
-A rest, and some sleep, will do more good than excessive repetition.

-Earlier books say to write slowly and accurately for a long time.
-Later books say go faster earlier.
-Strangely enough, many shorthands are actually easier to write fast.
-Faster writing also prevents the habit of going too slowly.
-Going too quickly, however, creates other problems.
+Alternate the methods used for your first copy:
+* Copy from shorthand in the book, if there is any left.
+* Read printed text and write shorthand.
+Check against shorthand in the book if possible.

+Begin with short sentences, using [Pratt's Easy Intro to Dictation](https://www.reddit.com/r/shorthand/comments/1m1gsj5/i_thought_i_was_getting_the_hang_of_shorthand/), but without sound files.
+This will let you focus on a few words at a time.

+Write the first copy carefully, then speed up.
+Think of the outline as a single unit, not a series of independent letters.
+This feels wrong.
+It's like learning math tables.
+You first build them by drawing grids of dots.
+Eventually you just know the answer.

+Watch what your pen wants to do.
+Let the shapes change a bit, as long as it's still legible.

 You can learn a lot about the best way to write by writing quickly.
 The way you write will change when you speed up, and again as you get used to longer passages.
 Shapes will blur a bit.
 Your hand will change position.
 You'll even sit differently.
 Sometimes a position that's better in the long run takes some muscle building and stretching.

 Most of your writing should be as fast as you can without sacrificing legibility.
 See Penmanship, Accuracy, etc for details zzz ref

-As you speed up, let the shapes form groups.
-Think `TR` instead of `T-R`.
+After a few of those, alternate with longer passages using the Four Column Method (below).

+Be gentle with yourself.
+It may take a week or two for what Leslie calls the "initial diffuse movements" to settle down.
+This is a normal part of learning new movements.
+Repeat each piece no more than a dozen times.
+A rest, and some sleep, will do more good than excessive repetition.

+When a word slows you down, practice it a few times, then practice it with the words around it.
+Often the word we think is the problem is only the messenger.
+The real problem is a few words earlier.
+Even if you accurately identify the problem, it helps to have be confident in the run-up to it, to avoid tension.
+Adding a few after reduces the pause to celebrate success.

 ### Four Column Method for Copying